GeoNet/delta/docs/CAMERA_METADATA_CONVENTIONS_AND_IMAGE_INFORMATION.md

 The view code is used for one of two purposes:
 - To distinguish between multiple cameras installed at a single observation site where the same mount code is used.
 - To show that the view of a particular camera has changed substantially so that the subject of the view does not have the same prominence or position in the image.
 This is intended to reflect an intentional change in view, but is also used when there is an unintentional change if that change is not subsequently corrected.

+View code azimuths describe the geographic relationship between the mount and the subject of the view code.
+These do not change across installations.
+Finer detail on camera azimuth, dip and position at the mount (height, offset) are given in specific camera installation metadata.

 ## Naming Conventions When Moving or Changing Cameras